cu-publichealth/FoodborneML/jamia_2017/official/README.md

 This repo contains the results for the publication "Discovering Foodborne Illness in Online Restaurant Reviews", to appear in JAMIA 2017.

 `Official Results.ipynb` contains the reproducible experiments from the paper.
+(To actually be able to run the experiments you need the data, which can be requested from [Tom Effland](mailto:teffland.cs.columbia.edu).)

 `sick_results.csv` and `mult_results.csv` contain the final performance metrcis from `Official Results.ipynb` (These correspond to Tables 1 and 2 in the paper, respectively)